mobiusml/external-doc-test/source/installation.rst

 .. note::

-  As video processing is resource intensive, it is only available with a GPU version.
+  As video processing is resource intensive, video features are only available with a GPU version build of the SDK.

 Requirements for the CPU version